 This is even extended to the entire tribe.
 Even the elders tend to have bad short-term memories.

-Battle Boomerang: A very large one was used by War Leader Jawea.
+Battle Boomerang: A very large one was used by War Leader Jawea as her weapon-of-choice.
 She claims that it can slice through metal.

 Black Sheep: Aero had the misfortune of seeking sanctuary with the Harpy tribe just before the Gigas attacks started.
 War Leader Jawea blames it on her black wings. note Interestingly, in the full-colour cover of the first chapter (not the original one-shot) Aero is shown with blonde hair and dark blue wings, nowhere near black.